Get News & Updates Directly To Your Inbox

 Knowing about your other options may make a big difference in how long you wait and how much you pay.

-Many plans covered by BCBSNM include our 24/7 Nurseline and virtual visits as an option.
+Many plans covered by BCBSIL include our 24/7 Nurseline and virtual visits as an option.
 You can give the details of the problem, and they will tell you the best place to go.
 If you have Virtual Visits benefits with your plan, a telemedicine doctor may be able to diagnose your issue and call in a prescription if needed.
-If they think you need to go to the emergency room, they can call ahead to give the emergency staff instructions on what to do when you arrive.
+They will know if you need to go to the emergency room, they can call ahead to give the emergency staff instructions on what to do when you arrive.

 Path 1: Call Your Doctor If you have a family doctor or pediatrician, call first.
 Many will try to squeeze you in for a same-day appointment for urgent needs.
-Even if it is after hours, many doctors’ offices have an after-hours number to call that is answered by a nurse or doctor on call.
-They may help determine whether or not you need to visit the emergency room or if you need a prescription called in.
+Even if it is after hours, many doctors’ offices have an after-hours number.
+They may help you decide if you need to see someone right away or if they can just call a prescription in for you.